-To answer these questions we decided to get feedback from several Chrysler/Dodge experts and here is what we found.
-Let's take a look at several Dodge and Chrysler transmission from 1960 to the present.
+To answer these questions, we decided to get feedback from several Chrysler/Dodge experts, and here is what we found.
+Let's take a look at several Dodge and Chrysler transmissions from 1960 to the present.

 The TorqueFlite Chrysler A904 and A727 ( Torque-Command) transmissions were introduced in early 1960.

 They were extremely reliable and bulletproof.
 They were installed in Dodge, Jeep, and Chrysler cars, vans, trucks, and even race cars.
 These transmissions were used for over 40 years with slight modifications.
 They were reliable and had very few problems.

 The TorqueFlite is considered one of the best Dodge/Chrysler transmissions.
 It was used by a number of other manufacturers such as Studebaker, American Motors, International Harvester, etc.